-44 percent of the vote in a U.S. Se-His mother was an alcoholic nate race against powerful Demoaway at his 20 years of radical rac- and his father a petroleum engi- cratic incumbent J. Bennett
+Last year, he won a surprising 44 percent of the vote in a U.S. Se-His mother was an alcoholic nate race against powerful Demoand his father a petroleum engi- cratic incumbent J. Bennett

-His campaign rhetoric against set-asides and welfare has been most successful among white working-class voters shaken by Louisiana's decade-long recession.
+His campaign rhetoric against taxes, affirmative action, minority set-asides and welfare has been most successful among white working-class voters shaken by Louisiana's decade-long recession.
 Duke, who had plastic surgery to change his looks, is often mobbed at rallies by supporters as though he were a movie actor or rock star.